 In 2014, John revealed his vision to the Sandbox Board.
-I read John’s vision and only later realised it would be years before the community was ready.
 John, a visionary, was able to see an alternative, global system to help incentivise the company to work independently of the community, giving clear engagement metrics, a currency, a mayorship, and better yet - a global nation.
 Later that year, at the launch of the successful Buenos Aires hub in July, the majority equity owner, Centralway, decided the investment to fund this vision did not make sense.
 Centralway swiftly closed the community’s digital operations and announced to all members and staff, they would be starting again, from zero.
 Members could no longer continue activity using the brand Sandbox Network.

 Sandbox Network had cultivated a generation of people in consistent digital connection with one another.
 Shortly after the surprising news, Rahaf Harfoush, a global ambassador, invited members to a discussion (with a new facebook page called HQ).
 Most active members migrated to this new group to partake in the discussion.
 It was the beginning of an involuntary transition.
 This was the first time, decisions were made without any mandated leaders and marked the beginning of a new era.
 Rahaf’s initiative invited others to join in the migration.
 Working committees were formed and lead by Sarah Kathleen Peck, Michael Mayernick, Kamel Magour, Kostas Grammatis, Marcus Kuhn, Mark Bao and Yezin al-Qaysi.
 To confirm whether members were happy to be associated with this new, nameless community, an opt-in phase ensured membership.
 In August 2014, a call for proposals lead to a collective decision to invite applications for a Transition Team consisting of five members: two for governance and three for operations.